ni/nimble/packages/nimble-components/src/table/specs/README.md

     -   Define how the action menu gets associated with a particular column
     -   Define the table-level(column-level?)
 API(s) for applying an action menu to the table (slot, properties, etc...)

+_Attributes_

+-   `id-field-name` - An optional string attribute that specifies the field name within a row's record to use as a row's ID.
+If the attribute is not defined or a field with the specified name does not exist in a row's record, a default ID will be created.
+The default ID is the index of the row's record within the table's `data` property.
+The value associated with the field name must be unique across all records in the table's data.

 _Properties_

-Placeholder

-_Events_

 -   `data` - An array of key/value pairs where each item in the array represents one row of data.
 For more information about the `data` property, refer to the [data API spec](table-data-api.md).

+_Events_

+Placeholder

 ### Anatomy